JuliaSprenger/presentations/2021-12-06_Brainhack-Marseille/python_intro/talk.md

 _Task_

 - Print each element of `my_list` by using `range` and accessing the corresponding element of `my_list` inside of the loop.
+- Range can take multiple arguments: `start`, `stop` and `step`.
+Can you print only even numbers between 10 and 20?

 ## Dictionaries